malayjoshi13/Describer/README.md

 git clone https://github.com/malayjoshi13/Describe.git
 ```

-**2.1.3)** Now type following code in your command prompt (CMD) to change you current working directory/location to location of "Describe" folder (present inside the cloned repository)
+**2.1.3)** Now type following code in your command prompt (CMD) to change you current working directory/location to location of "Describe" folder (name of the cloned repository on your local system)

-**Note:** Copy address of "Describe" folder (present inside the cloned repository) and paste it in format- "cd path_of_location"
+**Note:** Copy address of "Describe" folder and paste it in format- "cd path_of_location"
 ```
 cd C:\Users\thispc\Desktop\Describe
 ```